sifrr/sifrr/packages/server/sifrr-server/README.md

 ### Post requests

-for post responses there are extra helper methods added to uWS response object (res is a response object given by Sifrr Server on post requests), note that as stream can only be used once, only one of these function can be called for one request:
+for post responses there are extra helper methods added to uWS response object (res is a response object given by Sifrr Server on post requests), note that as stream can only be used once, only one of these function can be called once for one request:

 - `res.body.then(body => /* do something */)`: gives post body as json (if content type is json or formdata) or text
 - `res.bodyStream`: Gives post body stream